schlunzis/zis-stomp/README.md

 ## Building

 To build the project, make sure you have Java 25 or higher installed.
+If you do not skip the tests, you have the mock server running in the background.

 You can build the project using Maven: